odedstein/sgi-introduction-course/301_simplification/301_simplification.md

 Mesh simplification, or mesh decimation, effectively reduces the complexity of 3D objects while aiming to preserve their visual fidelity.
 This process is crucial in interactive graphics, enabling the delivery of high-quality content under the constraints of limited computational budgets, such as those necessary for real-time frame rates.
 Although there are alternative methods and metrics that can achieve similar goals or possess more advanced features, in this exercise, we will focus on implementing a few core functionalities from [Surface Simplification Using Quadric Error Metrics](https://www.cs.cmu.edu/~./garland/Papers/quadrics.pdf) that are still broadly utilized to deepen our understanding.

-From a high-level perspective, we achieve this by iteratively collapsing each actual or virtual edge, prioritized by a quadric error metric.
+From a high-level perspective, we achieve this by iteratively collapsing each edge, prioritized by a quadric error metric.
 This metric is designed to approximate the original surface as closely as possible, as we introduced in the first part of the lecture.

 <a href="url"><img src="assets/decimation_and_edge_collapse.png" align="center" width="100%" ></a>